rajesh-ranjan-git/NamasteDev/NamasteNodeJS/Season2/README.md

 - API - Update the user with email ID

 - Explore schema type options from the documentation
-- add required, unique, lowercase, min, minLength, trim
+- add required, unique, lowercase, maxLength, minLength, trim
 - Add default
 - Create a custom validate function for gender
 - Improve the DB schema - PUT all appropriate validations on each field in Schema
 - Add timestamps to the userSchema
-- Add API level validation on Patch request & signUp post api
+- Add API level validation on Patch request & signUp post API
 - DATA Sanitizing - Add API validation for each field
 - Install validator
 - Explore validator library function and Use validator functions for password, email, photoURL